espocrm/documentation/docs/development/di.md

 ```

-It's also possible to use a binding container.
+It's also possible to pass a binding container when creating with the injectable factory.
 More info below.

 ## Binding